LMsmith/tic-tac-toe/README.md

     - Method: GET
     - Parameters: user_name
     - Returns: ScoreForms.
-    - Description: Returns all active games recorded by the provided player (unordered).
+    - Description: Returns all active games recorded by the provided player.
     Will raise a NotFoundException if the User does not exist.

  - **get_user_rankings**
     - Path: 'users/rankings'
     - Method: GET
     - Parameters: None
     - Returns: Users.
     - Description: Returns all Users who have earned points in games, ordered by highest points total.

 ##Models Included:
  - **User**